book week concert

 At ISB, we are a standards-based school meaning we have a predetermined set of learning outcomes that focus on deep, complex skills such as creating, analyzing, and evaluating.
 Learn more about factors to consider when choosing an international school.

-“Standards-based means we're trying to be very clear about our learning goals,” says Ms. Poulsen.
+“Standards-based means we're trying to be very clear about our learning goals,” said Ms. Poulsen.
 “We're trying to, as accurately as possible, know exactly what those end goals are for each student.”

 The goal of a standards-based learning environment is alignment in everything we do, from teaching to the learning experiences of our students to the assessments.
 When everything is aligned and everyone is clear on the learning outcomes, the educational journey is one of transparency.